ylchen333/p5.comfyui-helper/README.md

 ##### Notes on loading a workflow:
 - There's no correlation between the workflow in the runcomfy session and the workflow loaded here.
 I believe we are just using the session to load the workflow we've uploaded here.
+HOWEVER, the assets you call from the p5 workflow must be referencing assets availible on your machine (i.e. models and images must respect the file path system on RunComfy)
 - Reminder: you can change certain fields in your workflow (random seed, prompt, etc) from p5.js
 - IMPORTANT: this json must be obtained from turning dev mode on and saving the workflow as api format